openrails/openrails/CONTRIBUTING.md

 All fields, parameters and local variables containing real world measurements (e.g. length, area) must have the unit as a suffix.
 Measurements must be in [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) unless you have an exception granted by the Open Rails Management Team.

 All physical formula used must be documented to identify the source of the formula, and ideally a one-line summary of what it does/is for.

-All constant values used in formula must be placed in a separate constant, with a name and unit suffix, for readability.
+All fixed values used in formula must be placed in a constant, with a name and unit suffix, for readability.

 ### Multi-threading

 Open Rails is a multi-threaded application, which presents some additional complexity.
-There are four key threads:
+There are four key threads to be aware of:

 * Loader
 * Updater